 GTs pose several unique challenges for genetic toxicologists: all negative controls in a standard genotoxicity assay have a biologically defined background signal, arising from basal mutations and chromosomal damage from normal endogenous processes and/or background exogenous sources.
 Typically, a positive signal is defined as a statistically significant difference over this background.
-When using ISA, negative control samples (i.e., non-transduced cells) have a zero value by default for toxicity assessment (apart from any technical artefacts), as even minimal insertion frequencies in treated samples are statistically significant, despite potentially only having limited biological impact in terms of mutagenesis and cancer risk.
-A more mechanistic approach might be to compare the extent of insertion events with controls having a more relevant "biological background", such as a clinically proven safe vector or from comparable non-oncogenic naturally circulating viruses.
+When using integration site analysis (ISA), negative control samples (i.e., nontransduced cells) have a zero value by default for toxicity assessment (apart from any technical artifacts), as even minimal insertion frequencies in treated samples are statistically significant, despite potentially only having limited biological impact in terms of mutagenesis and cancer risk.
+A more mechanistic approach might be to compare the extent of insertion events with controls having a more relevant "biological background," such as a clinically proven safe vector or from comparable nononcogenic naturally circulating viruses.